First car insurance

 You may be able to get cheaper car insurance as a new driver by:

-- Comparing car insurance quotes – you might not want to go with the first insurance quote that you find.
+- Comparing first car insurance quotes – you might not want to go with the first insurance quote that you find.
 By comparing various insurance providers with us you could get a more competitive price.

 - Increasing your voluntary excess – in insurance speak, your policy excess means the amount of money that you would need to pay in the event of any damage to your car before your insurance policy kicks in.
 There are a few sorts of excess.
 The insurance provider may set a compulsory excess, but there’s also usually an additional voluntary excess on top.
 You can decide to have no voluntary excess, so you wouldn’t have to pay for anything over the compulsory excess if you were to make a claim.
 However, your premium could then be higher.
 Another type of excess that might apply to you is a young driver excess, which is usually applied to drivers under 25.
 Just be sure to read the T&Cs so you know what’s included in the premium.